dotnet/docs/docs/csharp/whats-new/csharp-7-2.md

 ## `private protected`

-Finally, a new compound access modifier: `private protected` indicates that a member may be accessed by derived classes that are declared in the same assembly.
+Finally, a new compound access modifier: `private protected` indicates that a member may be accessed by containing class or derived classes that are declared in the same assembly.
 While `protected internal` allows access by derived classes or classes that are in the same assembly, `private protected` limits access to derived types declared in the same assembly.